kernelmachine/kernelmachine.github.io.archive/_posts/2017-03-18-Autodifferentiation-and-Backpropagation.md

 $$ \frac{\partial}{\partial x}(\frac{f(x)}{g(x)}) = \frac{g(x)\frac{\partial f}{\partial x} - f(x)\frac{\partial g}{\partial x}}{g(x)^2}$$

 Symbolic differentiation is a representational problem, and can quickly become extremely complex, depending on the function to be manipulated.
 But once the representation is achieved, derivatives can be computed much more accurately than with finite differences approximation.
-I won't be going into more detail on symbolic differentiation's internals, mainly because it's complex, but I'll point you to a few links here if you want more details.
+I won't be going into more detail on symbolic differentiation's internals, mainly because it's complex, but I'll point you [here](http://homepage.divms.uiowa.edu/~stroyan/CTLC3rdEd/3rdCTLCText/Chapters/ch6.pdf) if you want more details.

 ## Forward Autodifferentiation